anushka18627/Token-creation/README.md

     5. Lastly, your burn function should have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.
 */

+Introduction :
+This Solidity code defines a basic ERC-20 token-like contract with functionalities for minting and burning tokens.
+It provides a foundational structure for creating your own custom token on the Ethereum blockchain, but additional features and security considerations are necessary for a production-ready implementation.

 Explanation :